 Here at HOC, we believe that staff development begins with candidates who are eager to build their leadership experience within our summer camp community, and who show strong initiative.

-Candidates then get to experience (through observation) how these leadership skills work within the structure of our own HOC summer camp community and the various job responsibilities and expectations.
+Although they are given many tools to get them started, participants are also given independence to express their own personal style and positive attitude.
+Participants then get to experience (through observation) how these leadership skills work within the structure of our own HOC summer camp community and the various job responsibilities and expectations.

 Participants in the LIT program will have the opportunity to earn their Emergency First Aid & CPR, as well as their Bronze Medallion Certification through the Royal Life Saving Society.
 These certifications will better prepare them for our Counsellor In Training Program and a potential future as a HOC staff member.